AbdoKamel/opensimplex/README.md

 *OpenSimplex.noise2d_array(x, y)*

-> Generate 2D OpenSimplex noise from X,Y coordinates where X and Y are arrays of coordinates.
-This is much faster than `OpenSimplex.noise2d(x, y)` for large images.
+> Generate 2D OpenSimplex noise where X and Y are arrays of coordinates.
+This is much faster than `OpenSimplex.noise2d(x, y)` for large arrays or images.
 Check [example/demo_noise2d_array.py](example/demo_noise2d_array.py) for a demo.

 *OpenSimplex.noise3d(x, y, z)*